 When cells in the bone begin to divide uncontrollably, they are called bone cancer.
-It can affect any bone in the body but it is most commonly found in the thigh bone, knee bone and other long bones in the body.
+It can affect any bone in the body, but it is common in the thigh bone, knee bone, and other long bones in the body.
 It mostly affects children and young adults.
 The nature of cancer can be suspected based on the type of destruction seen on an X-ray.

-Bone cancer is divided into primary and secondary categories.
+Bone cancer may be primary or secondary.
 The former arise in the cells of the bone while the latter spread from elsewhere.
 Some quick facts of bone cancers are: